Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Spend the afternoon at Széchenyi Thermal Bath.
 Soak in the warm, mineral-rich waters of one of Europe’s largest thermal bath complexes.
 It’s the perfect way to unwind and rejuvenate.
 Historical fact: Széchenyi Thermal Bath was opened in 1913 and is supplied by two thermal springs with temperatures of 74°C and 77°C.

-The Széchenyi Thermal Bath is renowned for its medicinal waters, which are rich in minerals like calcium, magnesium, and sulfur.
-The outdoor pools are particularly enjoyable, even in winter, as the warm water contrasts with the chilly air.
-The bath complex includes several thermal pools, a swimming pool, and various wellness services like massages and facials.
+The Széchenyi Thermal Bath is famous for its medicinal waters, which are rich in minerals like calcium, magnesium and sulfur.
+The outdoor pools are enjoyable even in winter, as the warm water contrasts with the cold air.
+The bath complex features several thermal pools, a swimming pool and various wellness services like massages and facials.

 End the Day with a Dinner Cruise on the Danube